pingcap/blog/how-we-build-tidb.md

 ## Why another database

-Before we start, let&#39;s go back to the very beginning and ask yourself a question: Why another database.
+Before we start, let's go back to the very beginning and ask yourself a question: Why another database.
 We all know that there are many databases, such as the traditional Relational database and NoSQL.
 So why another one?

 - Relational databases like MySQL, Oracle, PostgreSQL, etcetera: they are very difficult to scale.
 Even though we have sharding solutions, YouTube/vitess, MySQL proxy, but none of them supports distributed transactions and cross-node join.
-- NoSQL like HBase, MongoDB, and Cassandra: They scale well, but they don&#39;t support SQL and consistent transactions.
+- NoSQL like HBase, MongoDB, and Cassandra: They scale well, but they don't support SQL and consistent transactions.
 - NewSQL, represented by Google Spanner and F1, which is as scalable as NoSQL systems and it maintains the ACID transactions.
-That&#39;s exactly what we need.
+That's exactly what we need.
 Inspired by Spanner and F1, we are making a NewSQL database.
-Of course, it&#39;s open source.
+Of course, it's open source.

 ## What to build?